-which in a way is consistent with the result obtained in \cite[Theorem 1.3]{choi2020quantified}, where the authors obtained a quantified overdamped limit (with the same rate $m$) of the singular Vlasov-Poisson-Fokker-Planck system to the aggregation-diffusion equation.
-Besides, the obtained weak convergence of $\OX^m \rightharpoonup \OX$ is in the path space $\mc{C}([0,T];\RR^d)$, which implies and is obviously stronger than the convergence of $\{\rho^m_t \}_{m>0}$ to $ \rho_t$ for each time $t\geq 0$. \end{rmk}
+which is consistent with the result obtained in \cite[Theorem 1.3]{choi2020quantified}, where the authors obtained a quantified overdamped limit (with the same rate $m$) of the singular Vlasov-Poisson-Fokker-Planck system to the aggregation-diffusion equation.
+Besides, the obtained (strong) convergence of $\OX^m$ to $ \OX$ in the path space $\mc{C}([0,T];\RR^d)$ implies and is obviously stronger than the convergence of $\{\rho^m_t \}_{m>0}$ to $ \rho_t$ for each time $t\geq 0$. \end{rmk}